-The key assumptions on which the provision estimates were based as at March 31, 2024 are as follows:
+The key assumptions on which the provision estimates were based at March 31, 2025 are as follows:

 - Expected timing of the cash flows is based on the estimated useful life of the mines forming part of the Broken Hammer Project.
-The majority of the expenditures are expected to occur between 2024 and 2034, which is based on the currently anticipated closure dates of the project; and - The discount rate used is 3.02%.
+The majority of the expenditures are expected to occur between 2025 and 2034, which is based on the currently anticipated closure dates of the project; and - The discount rate used is 3.02%.

-The undiscounted amount of estimated cash flows required to settle the decommissioning and restoration costs of the Broken Hammer Project at the end of the project's life was estimated to be \$2,735,137 as at March 31, 2024.
+The remaining undiscounted amount of estimated cash flows required to settle the decommissioning and restoration costs of the Broken Hammer Project to the end of the project's life was estimated to be \$2,747,808 as at March 31, 2025.